menu

 While spells like Electrodominance grant permission to cast something during their resolution, other spells or effects tell us we can do something "this turn" or for some other duration.
 In these cases, we still have to follow normal timing permissions; these spells or effects usually just let us cast things from unusual places.

 Mission Briefing, for example, lets us cast a chosen instant or sorcery card from our graveyard "this turn."
-If I cast Mission Briefing in my end step, I won't be able to cast Aerial Responder.
+If I cast Mission Briefing in my end step, I won't be able to cast Ponder.
 Since Briefing gives us a window of time to cast something, it doesn't create any new timing permissions.
 I won't be able to cast Ponder or any other sorcery spell during my end step unless I control something silly like Vedalken Orrery.

 Magecraft!